 Comprising 82 islands, including 36 inhabited islands and 26 resort islands, it offers many perfect options for those seeking a secluded island escape.
 Most of Ari Atoll island offer shallow turquoise lagoons and dramatic coral walls, where pelagics such as manta rays and whale sharks are common sightings.

 Shore snorkeling is very limited in Ari Atoll, but you can find decent options in Ukulhas or Mathiveri.
 If you want to fully enjoy the magical Maldives underwater world, then head to Maafushivaru, Bathala, Velidhu, Kandolhu, or Mirihi.
-These are considered to be some of the best snorkeling places in the Maldives thanks to their crystal-clear water teeming with life.
+These are considered to be some of the best snorkeling places in the Maldives because of their crystal-clear water teeming with life.

 Vilamendhoo, at the southeastern edge of Ari Atoll, is another must-visit spot for Maldive snorkeling enthusiasts.
 Shallow reef flats, visited by sea turtles and blacktip sharks, await you there.